Nick Fiorucci

 Nick Fiorucci is a Canadian electronic and dance music DJ, songwriter, remixer, producer, and founder of record label Hi-Bias Records, and founder of ZIPDJ, subscription-based digital music pool.
 Fiorucci has done production and remix work for artists, including Britney Spears, Katy Perry, Celine Dion, Sam Smith, TLC, Eiffel 65, Laura Pausini, ATB and Michelle Branch.
 In 1999, Nick was the youngest person introduced into the Canadian Dance Music Hall of Fame.

 Fiorucci is the acting Chairman of the Juno Award Dance Music committee for Canadian Academy of Recording Arts and Sciences.

 Education

 Fiorucci graduated from Trebas Institute, with an Audio Engineer Diploma in the recording arts and sciences.

 Career

-Fiorucci began his career as a DJ in the 80s and started his own record labels Big Shot Records in 1988 and Hi-Bias Records in 1990.
-By the late '90s, he became one of the prominent after mixers and producers of electronic dance music.
+Fiorucci began his career as a DJ in the 1980s and started his own record labels Big Shot Records in 1988 and Hi-Bias Records in 1990.
+By the late 1990s, he became one of the prominent after mixers and producers of electronic dance music.

 Fiorucci was a part of the group called Temperance from mid-1997, after Mark Ryan parted ways with the group, after launching a music production imprint titled 22 Green, he became the songwriter and producer of Temperance.

-As a DJ, Fiorucci has appeared in clubs such as Ministry of Sound, and has done opening performances for acts such as New Order, among others.
+As a DJ, Fiorucci has appeared in clubs such as Sterns, Empire, Ministry of Sound, and has done opening performances for acts such as New Order, among others.
 He opened Lobby, a restaurant with Reza Abedi in Toronto.